 When living with a Mini Poodle, 67% of our owners indicated that a large house with a fenced yard is ideal.
 Additionally, 58% of owners found that an apartment or condominium with regular walks is also acceptable.
 This dog is highly trainable by all types of dog owners and owners say that the Miniature Poodle learns best with positive reinforcement, consistent routines, and socialization.
 Miniature poodles are often confused with other types of poodles, like toy poodles and standard poodles.
 However, this purebred poodle is unique in its own right.

-In terms of exercise, 51% of Sniffspot owners say their Miniature Poodle benefits from moderate exercise every day, including between 1-2 hours of different kinds of activity each day, including walks and active play sessions.
+In terms of exercise, 51% of Sniffspot owners say their Miniature Poodle benefits from moderate exercise every day, including between 1-2 hours of different activity each day, including walks and active play sessions.
 The Sniffspot Mini Poodle community would recommend this dog for first-time owners.

 The Miniature Poodle has a long and illustrious history, dating back to at least the 15th century.
 While often associated with France, where they were highly popularized, the breed actually originated in Germany, where they were known as “Pudel” for their exceptional abilities in the water.
 Originally bred as water retrievers, Poodles were prized for their intelligence, agility, and ability to retrieve game from ponds and lakes.
 The Miniature variety was developed by breeding smaller Poodles to better serve as companion dogs while still retaining their retrieving instincts.